 While cloud computing has revolutionized data storage and processing, it has limitations regarding latencysensitive applications.
-The key advantages of fog computing over cloud computing for disaster response include: nodes
+The key advantages of fog computing over cloud computing for disaster response include:

-Cloud Computing Fog Computing Parameter Latency High Low Response time of the Low High system Architecture Centralized Distributed Communication with From a distance via the Internet, Multiple hops Directly from the edge via Various devices protocols and standards, One hop Far from the source of information in long-term Close to the source of information Data processing in short-term time Computing capabilities Higher (Cloud Computing does not provide any Lower (Fog Computing reduces reduction in data while sending or transforming the amount of data sent to Cloud computing.)
-Server nodes Few nodes with scalable storage and computing Very large nodes with limited power storage and computing power Security Less secure, Undefined More secure, Can be defined Working environment Warehouse-size building with air conditioning Outdoor (e.g., Streets, gardens) or systems indoor (e.g., Restaurants) Location of server Within the Internet At the edge of the local network
+Parameter Cloud Computing Fog Computing Latency High Low Response time of the Low High system Architecture Centralized Distributed Communication with devices From a distance via the Internet, Multiple hops Directly from the edge via Various protocols and standards, One hop Data processing Far from the source of information in long-term time Close to the source of information in short-term time Computing capabilities Higher (Cloud Computing does not provide any reduction in data while sending or transforming data) Lower (Fog Computing reduces the amount of data sent to Cloud computing.)
+Server nodes Few nodes with scalable storage and computing power Very large nodes with limited storage and computing power Security Less secure, Undefined More secure, Can be defined Working environment Warehouse-size building with air conditioning systems Outdoor (e.g., Streets, gardens) or indoor (e.g., Restaurants) Location of server nodes Within the Internet At the edge of the local network